Current LIT Fellows

 Candice Kim | School of Medicine & Graduate School of Education

-Candice Kim, MS (they/them) is a 7th-year MD/PhD in Education student.
+Candice Kim, MS (they/them) is an MD/PhD in Education student.
 Their research focuses on how to improve training of future healthcare providers to care for patients from marginalized communities.
 Previously, they earned their BS and MS in biology from Stanford and conducted research in cancer biology and regenerative medicine.
 They have extensive experience developing curricula for myriad target populations, including K12, community college, undergraduate, graduate/professional students, and faculty.
-Last year, they worked with LIT fellow Cheyenne Payne to launch the STEM Mentor Network, a series of workshops to support inclusive mentoring practices for STEM graduate students and postdocs working with undergraduate research mentees.
+In the past, they worked with LIT fellow Cheyenne Payne to launch the STEM Mentor Network, a series of workshops to support inclusive mentoring practices for STEM graduate students and postdocs working with undergraduate research mentees.

 Bendix Kemmann | Department of Philosophy

 Bendix Kemmann (he/him) is a PhD student in Philosophy.
 His research focuses on inference and the use of both formal and informal methods to better understand it.
 He has served, and continues to serve, as a teaching assistant for formal logic classes and loves working with other students.
 Bendix is particularly interested in making formal approaches to philosophical problems accessible.
 Bendix believes that philosophical inquiry benefits from a diversity of people, viewpoints, and methods, and wants to empower students to cultivate their own voices as philosophers in this shared space of inquiry.

 For his LIT project, Bendix will be working with Caitlin Brust to gain a better understanding of the teaching-related experiences and concerns of students and teaching assistants in Philosophy, and to design a web-based repository of teaching strategies to help teaching assistants apply the insights gained in the classroom.